KlasMvW/typesafe_coordinate_systems/README.md

 * A and C2 are system structs.
 * Matrix is a user defined class that is templated with the systems that the matrix connects.
 * g1, g2...
-Are an arbitraty number of objects of user defined types that holds the current geometry state.
+Are an arbitrary number of objects of user defined types that holds the current geometry state.

 Besides the system structs, the matrix class and the geometry objects, the user must define free functions with specific signatures that performs the transformation between two connected systems in the hierarchy.